Satellite Navigation System for Mars (GNSS for Mars)

-Next steps of the research:
+Next steps of the research

-- Sub-project description: Research of the concept of a Phobos based re-transmission station for the space systems on Mars surface and on Mars orbit.
+- Sub-project description: Research of the concept of a Phobos-based re-transmission station for the space systems on Mars surface and on Mars orbit.

-- A proposal of building a communication and data re-transmission system located on the surface of Phobos, moon of Mars will bring benefits for monitoring of all current and future Mars exploration missions.
-This solution will become a part of the space segment of the future global navigation satellite system on Mars (GNSS FATIMA) and will serve as necessary point in a communication channel between Mars and Earth.
+- A proposal of building a communication and data re-transmission system located on the surface of Phobos, a moon of Mars will bring benefits for monitoring all current and future Mars exploration missions.
+This solution will become a part of the space segment of the future global navigation satellite system on Mars (GNSS FATIMA) and will serve as a necessary point in a communication channel between Mars and Earth.